• Skip to content

 The reason most employers offer benefits is to make employees feel appreciated.

-Benefits are also used as a recruitment and retention tool that are part of an overall compensation package.
+Benefits are also used as a recruitment and retention tool that is part of an overall compensation package.

 When putting together a benefits package, employers need to know what the laws are that govern employee benefits and have an understanding so the laws are complied with.